 Is Display Widgets the most advanced widget for showing widgets conditionally in WordPress?
 Nope.
 But it is the best of the “easiest” I’ve found for those who don’t know (and don’t want to know) anything about programming or writing code.

 Just install Display Widgets via your plugin administration screen and activate it.
-Now, when you go to your widgets under Appearance > Widgets, you’ll see that every widget you open now has a set of options to show or hide a widget based on a variety of factors.
+Now, when you go to your widgets under Appearance > Widgets, you’ll see every widget you open now has a set of options to show or hide a widget based on a variety of factors.

 Why You Should Use Targeting in Sidebar Advertising